Their victims may speak the truth, but lacking the sociopath’s practice and experience in the “art of persuasion,” are less likely to be believed.

 By Daisy Grewal at

 Do you know someone who is manipulative and full of himself?
-Does someone you know charm the masses yet lack the ability to deeply connect with those around her?
+Does someone you know charm the masses yet lack the ability to deeply connect with anyone?

 Grandiosity and exaggerated self-worth.
 Pathological lying.
 Manipulation.
 Lack of remorse.
 Shallowness.
-Exploitation for financial gain.
+Exploitation.
 These are the qualities of Almost Psychopaths.
 They are not the deranged criminals or serial killers that might be coined “psychopaths” in the movies or on TV.
 They are spouses, coworkers, bosses, neighbors, and people in the news who exhibit many of the same behaviors as a full-blown psychopath, but with less intensity and consistency.

 In Almost a Psychopath, Ronald Schouten, MD, JD, and James Silver, JD, draw on scientific research and their own experiences to help you identify if you are an Almost Psychopath and, if so, guide you to interventions and resources to change your behavior.